versatica/mediasoup-website/documentation/v3/mediasoup/scalability.md

 ## One-To-Many Broadcasting
 {: #one-to-many-broadcasting}

-In this scenario, a single broadcaster device (or a few of them) produce audio and video and the backend stream the media to hundred of thousands of viewers in real-time (no delay).
+In this scenario, a single broadcaster endpoint (or a few of them) produce audio and video and the backend stream the media to hundred of thousands of viewers in real-time (no delay).
 If there are more than 200-300 viewers (so 400-600 consumers), the capabilities of a single mediasoup router could be exceeded.

 To help with those scenarios, mediasoup provides a mechanism to inter-communicate different mediasoup routers by using the [router.pipeToRouter()](/documentation/v3/mediasoup/api/#router-pipeToRouter) API.

 The concept is simple:

-* The broadcaster device produces (producer1) its audio/video into a mediasoup router1 created in worker1.
+* The broadcaster endpoint produces (producer1) its audio/video into a mediasoup router1 created in worker1.
 * The server side application creates worker2, worker3, etc. in the same host and also a router (router2, router3, etc.) in each of them.
 * Viewers are connected at transport level to those router2, router3, etc.
 * The application pipes producer1 from router1 to router2 and from router1 to router3, etc.